sketchplugins/plugin-directory/README.md

 - [styledrop](https://github.com/ryanmclaughlin/styledrop), by Ryan McLaughlin: A plugin for Sketch allows you to easily copy styles from one layer to another.
 - [Super Shapes](https://github.com/sureskumar/super-shapes), by Sures Kumar: Generate complex organic super-shapes using super formula.
 - [SVG Insert](https://github.com/tankxu/SVG-Insert), by tankxu: Insert SVG code as a Layer.
+- [SVG to React Component](https://github.com/reeli/sketch-svg-to-react-component), by reeli: Sketch plugin to compress SVG and transform it to React (include React Native) components.
+By copy React component directly to you clipboard or export as files.
 - [SVGO Compressor](https://sketchapp.com/extensions/plugins/svgo-compressor/), by Bohemian Coding: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.
 - [SVGO Export](https://github.com/josephmcasey/sketch-plugin-svgo-unique-id), by Joseph Casey: Uses SVGO to compress exported SVG assets
 - [Swap Fill & Border](https://github.com/nathco/swap-fill-border), by Nathan Rutzky: Sketch.app plugin for swapping fill and border colors.